Seahawks place Kam Chancellor on IR and waive OL Mark Glowinski, promote LB Kache Palacio and CB Mike Tyson

 The Seahawks finally made it official that safety Kam Chancellor’s season is over on Saturday, placing him on Injured Reserve.
 Seattle also waived third-year offensive lineman Mark Glowinski.

-The Seahawks made the moves to open up two spots on the 53-man roster to add players at spots where the team needs depth, promoting linebacker Kache Palacio and cornerback Mike Tyson from the practice squad.
+The Seahawks made the moves to open up two spots on the 53-man roster to add players at positions where the team needs depth, promoting linebacker Kache Palacio and cornerback Mike Tyson from the practice squad.

 Palacio, who played at Washington State, is the second linebacker the team has added this week (the other being Paul Dawson) as the team is uncertain if starters Bobby Wagner (middle linebacker) and K.J.
-Wright (strongside linebacker) will be able to play against the Rams on Sunday.
+Wright (strongside linebacker) will be able to play against the Rams on Sunday, or if they do, at least adding depth in case of re-injury.

 Wagner is questionable with a hamstring injury and Wright doubtful with a concussion and needing to pass through the league’s concussion protocol to be cleared to play.
+No player listed as doubtful by Seattle heading into the game has played for the Seahawks this season.
+But as of Saturday afternoon Seattle had not changed Wright’s game designation.

 Most Read Stories